 - Of course, in that particular example, it wasn't exactly forcecage; it was Xykon's Moderately Escapable Forcecage, since Xykon planned for Miko to escape anyway.
 However, it's entirely possible that this was a hasty retcon by Rich Burlew in response to the abovementioned forum posters.

-- The forums spent many a thread stating out Familicide.
+- The forums spent many a thread statting out Familicide.
 On the one hand, it could genuinely be done by epic spellcasting rules.
 On the other hand, initial estimates measured its Spellcraft DC by the hundreds, which may have been technically possible (it was researched by an epic level wizard, and cast by a wizard with the power of three epic level casters) but was insanely unfeasible and unlikely.
 On the third hand, if you're willing to seriously cheese the rules (and your GM lets you get away with it), there is a notorious bug in epic spellcasting which allows one to build arbitrarily powerful spells for a small fixed cost.
 In any case, it's unlikely Rich bothered to come up with actual stats for the spell.

-- And inevitably lampshaded when Durkon employs Weather Control (specifically, thunder) as a sonic attack.
+- And inevitably lampshaded when Durkon employs Control Weather to generate thunder as a sonic attack.
 The following strip opens with an angel questioning the use of the spell thus, and Thor basically telling him to mind his own beeswax and not contradict the thunder god.

 - A later comic had one of the Southern Gods telling (well, snarling at) Thor to back the hell off when he tries a similar feat outside his designated territory.